Using the Newton-Raphson Method with Automatic Differentiation to Numerically Solve Implied Volatility of Stock Option through Binomial Model: Methodology

-After testing the method with synthetic data, we assess the efficiency of the model with real-world data.
-In this project, we apply the algorithm to 38270 European options traded in the market from 2018 to 2021.
-The last prices of an option and its underlying asset are used in this evaluation.
+After testing the method with synthetic data, we assess the efficiency of the model using real-world data.
+In this project, we apply the algorithm to 1917 European options traded in the market from 2020 to 2022.
+The last prices of each option and its underlying asset are used in this evaluation.